pnguyen44/decision-maker/README.md

 # The Decision Maker

-The Decision-Maker app was created using HTML, Ruby on Rails, CSS/SASS, jQuery, Javascript, AJAX, and Bootstrap.
-This app allows users to create a list and items within a list.
-In addition, users can edit, delete, and add an item and list.
-The main purpose of this app is to help users make decisions by randomly displaying an item that was not checked off in a list.
+The Decision-maker is a full stack app that allows users to create lists with the option to have the app automate the selection process.
+This app helps users make decisions quickly and easily.
+The app will select from the remaining items on the list that has not been checked off as completed by the user.
+It was created using Ruby on Rails, Javascript, AJAX, jQuery, Bootstrap, Handlebars, HTML, and CSS/SASS.
+I ensured that my app was mobile-friendly to serve users on a variety of devices.

 # User Stories